 Next in the REST Service hierarchy is the GET Method we defined for the resource (which is highlighted in the screenshot above).
 You can define any number of methods for a resource with the “New Method” option on the resource popup menu, which opens the same dialog we saw above when creating the initial method.
 Double-clicking the method opens its editor window:

-The toolbar at the top allows you to change the HTTP Method to use (GET, POST, PUT, DELETE, OPTIONS and TRACE are supported) and the “Method Parameters” tab is similar to the “Resource Parameters” tab we saw above; parameters defined here are available for all requests created for the method.
-Since we defined our “q” parameter at the Resource level this table is empty and the corresponding detail fields at the bottom are disabled.
+The toolbar at the top allows you to change the HTTP Method to use (GET, POST, PUT, DELETE, OPTIONS, TRACE, PATCH, PROPFIND, LOCK, UNLOCK, COPY and PURGE are supported) and the “Method Parameters” tab is similar to the “Resource Parameters” tab we saw above; parameters defined here are available for all requests created for the method.
+Since we defined our parameters at the Resource level this table is empty and the corresponding detail fields at the bottom are disabled.

 Specific for the Method window is the “Representations” tab: